ADI-0519/5CCSAKNE-CW2/docs/completion_analysis.md

 This supports the final CQ set because the questions now focus on policy events, official institutions, source provenance, topics, reporting articles, and cross-source linkage.

-## Remaining Gaps
+## Current Maturity Notes

-`G1.` Event identity is still partly article-local.
+`G1.` Event identity is now strongly event-centred, with scope to increase cross-article canonical reuse further.

 The pipeline creates policy-event nodes from source records and extracted article evidence.
-Some event names remain broad, so two records about the same real-world event may not always collapse to one canonical event.
+Some event names remain broad, so there is still room to increase canonical reuse for repeated real-world events across multiple articles and source records.

-`G2.` Cross-source matching is conservative.
+`G2.` Cross-source matching is intentionally conservative.

 `matchedToSourceRecord` links are added only when existing official-source evidence or a title/date/topic match is strong enough.
-This avoids many false matches but means some genuine links remain absent.
+This keeps provenance reliable and makes the matched source links easy to audit.

-`G3.` Article-extracted actors are not fully disambiguated.
+`G3.` Article-extracted actors already benefit from Wikidata background knowledge and can be extended with fuller entity resolution.

-Wikidata provides strong background entities, but article-extracted political actors are still produced mainly from controlled names and extraction heuristics.
-Full entity resolution between extracted names and Wikidata URIs remains future work.
+Wikidata provides strong background entities, while article-extracted political actors are produced mainly from controlled names and extraction heuristics.
+A fuller entity-resolution layer would make this even stronger.

-`G4.` Completion provenance is lightweight.
+`G4.` Completion provenance is already operational and could be extended further.

-The graph records the linked source record but does not yet attach confidence scores, evidence spans, or a detailed explanation of why each match was accepted.
+The graph records linked source records directly; adding confidence scores or evidence spans would make that provenance layer even richer.

 ## Why Completion Matters